Time as a fundamental dimension of your note-taking

 Double brackets syntax to reuse content

 Capacities now supports the famous double bracket syntax that behaves just like the “@” symbol.
 You can now also use the slash (“/”) command which works the same way as the “+” syntax.
-In general, “@” and “[[” are for linking, whereas “+” and “/” are for creating new entities and blocks.
+In general, “@” and “[[” are for linking, whereas “+” and “/” are for creating new objects and blocks.

 Linking on the fly without leaving the page